gbenejam/personal-page-template/README.md

-# PersonalPage
+# Resume personal page template

 ## Description
 Resume based template done in Bootstrap and Angular.
+Easy to personalise through the typescript.

 ## Screenshots